mattpannella/pupdate/README.md

 You can submit new cores here https://github.com/joshcampbell191/openfpga-cores-inventory

 ## Credits ##

-This is a port of the work initially done by [neil-morrison44](https://github.com/neil-morrison44) here https://gist.github.com/neil-morrison44/34fbb18de90cd9a32ca5bdafb2a812b8 with a few tweaks to suit my needs
+Special thanks to [RetroDriven](https://github.com/RetroDriven/) for maintaining the arcade rom archive.

-Special thanks to [RetroDriven](https://github.com/RetroDriven/) for maintaining the arcade rom archive
+And if you're looking for something with a few more features and a user interface, check out this updater. https://github.com/RetroDriven/Pocket_Updater